What is the Pupil Premium?

 We recognise that some families might be reluctant to claim this benefit, despite the extra money that it gives school.
 Therefore we offer an instant £40 Stephenson’s uniform voucher each year for each child in receipt of the Pupil Premium grant.

-Our inclusion team leader is Mrs Sibbald and she is responsible for the Pupil Premium strategy in the school, alongside the Headteacher.
+Our Pupil Premium champion is Mrs Fidge and she is responsible for the Pupil Premium strategy in the school, alongside the Headteacher.
 She is your first point of contact should you have any further questions.

-Our Safeguarding and SEND Governor, Mr Jamie Ward, also has responsibility of oversight in this area.
+Our SEND and Pupil Premium governor, Mrs Sarah Andrews, also has responsibility of oversight in this area.